hemajairam/devops-fastapi-app/README.md

-# DevOps Internship Project
+# DevOps Project
 CI/CD, Docker, Kubernetes, Monitoring with Datadog.
 =======
-# DevOps Internship Assignment 🚀

-This repository contains the solution to my DevOps internship assignment.
+This repository contains the solution to my DevOps project.
 The project demonstrates setting up CI pipelines using GitHub Actions and CircleCI, Dockerizing a FastAPI application, and monitoring using Datadog.

 ## ✅ Key Highlights